Cris-Mur/Gba-Dev/hello_world/README.md

 # Hello World

-Using the template if Devkit-Gba for projects in gba.
+Using the template of Devkit-Gba for projects in gba.
 ## Description

 Basic program and basic example that print in the screen ant string.